 Vascular and Interventional Radiology

-Course Director: Jay Walker, RPA
+Course Coordinator: Jay Walker, RPA

 Provide the interested student with an introduction to the subspecialty of interventional radiology or allows the student choosing to specialize in radiology an additional opportunity to gain clinical experience.